hazraimran/SQL-DQN-Backend/README.md

 ```

 ## To-Do
-- [ ] Check why the DQN agent will choose the same action once when the mastery is equal to 1.
+- [x] Check why the DQN agent will choose the same action once when the mastery is equal to 1.
+- [x] Check the other two themes
+- [ ] External API to give informative error message
 - [ ] Write tests, fix bugs and check for edge cases.

 ## Schema